Variety: 100% Riesling

 Winemaker’s Notes: The Urban Riesling has everything you can expect from a fine Riesling from Germany’s renowned Mosel Valley.
-It has a complex, smoky, and floral nose, a juicy, fruity, elegant mouthfeel with minerality that finishes off-dry and crisp with the impulse to take the next sip.
+It has a complex, smokey, and floral nose, a juicy, fruity elegant mouthfeel with minerality that finishes off-dry and crisp with the impulse to take the next sip.

 My Review: Riesling is a complicated grape for me – I spent five years in Germany in the late 80s and early 90s (Army Brat), so I was exposed to a lot of Riesling as a child.
 Unfortunately, much of that Riesling, whether because it’s what was available at the time or because that’s what my parents preferred at the time, was on the much sweeter side.
 As I’ve grown older and explored other regions, I’ve come to appreciate the bone-dry Rieslings produced in the Finger Lakes and other parts of the country.